Undergraduate Research Assistantships

 The faculty mentor (not the student) must prepare and submit the application form (Word 2007 required to complete form) to Dr. Russell Pfau at Box T-0100 or Science room 203.
 Documents without original signatures will not be accepted.

-- URA Application form (if you wish to apply for a Faculty Mentor Stipend (summer only), use this form instead)
+- URA Application form (if you wish to apply for a Faculty Mentor Stipend (summer only), submit the FMS form attached to the URA application)

-- For summer 2014 URA's, the application deadline is 5 PM, Friday, April 4th.
+- For fall 2014 URA's, the application deadline is 5 PM, Friday, July 25th.
 Applications received after the deadline will not be accepted.

 Undergraduate Research Assistantships are competitive awards.
 Applications will be reviewed by members of the OSRCA Advisory Committee, and decisions will be based on quality of the following five criteria:

-- Outcome in terms of benefit to the faculty member's research program (i.e. how will it increase the chance of acquiring external funding or publishing).
+- Contribution in terms of benefit to the faculty member's research program (i.e. how will it increase the chance of producing a scholarly work).
 It must be obvious that having a URA will increase the faculty member's productivity as a scholar in their discipline.

-- Role of the faculty mentor (strategies the faculty mentor will employ to help the student be a successful researcher)
+- Role of the faculty mentor (details regarding the specific strategies the faculty mentor will employ to help the student be a successful researcher)

 - Role of the student researcher (specific tasks/duties that the student will be expected to perform along with the time commitment)